sadoyan/puypuy/README.md

 ### Main Config

-OddEye client (OddEye Agent) uses simple ini files to configure main service and all checks.
+PuyPuy uses simple ini files to configure main service and all checks.
 Configs are splitted into sections.
 Section [SelfConfig] contains base config parameters like checks interval, log/pid file location as well as some basic tags.

     [SelfConfig]
     check_period_seconds = 5